CMSgov/bcda-static-site/production/technical_userguide.md

 **Note: if this documentation is a little too in-depth, you may want to start with our [guide to getting started in production](/production/user-guide/) for an overview of APIs and a gentler walk-through.**

 **Note: If you have not yet received production credentials, you will not be able to access production endpoints and data.
-To put your ACO in the queue for access, please fill out the [BCDA Production Onboarding Request Form](https://airtable.com/shrMbfFSRZkTcSAof){:target="_blank"}.
-ACOs will be onboarded to production in the order in which requests are received.
-While you wait, you can [get familiar with the API in the sandbox environment](/sandbox/user-guide/), review the [data structure](/data-guide/) and join the [BCDA Google Group](https://groups.google.com/forum/#!forum/bc-api){:target="_blank"}, to have your questions answered.**
+Representatives of Shared Savings Program ACOs are now able to generate BCDA credentials in their [ACO-MS portal accounts](https://acoms.cms.gov){:target="_blank"}.
+To view instructions on how to generate API credentials, log into your ACO-MS account and navigate to the ACO-MS Knowledge Library. **

 ## Authentication and Authorization